wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/azure-sdk-dotnet-release-notes-2-7.md

 - Integrated Properties panel which shows developer-focused properties commonly needed during dev/test
 - Quick switching of the account to use when enumerating resources (use Settings command on toolbar)
 - Filtering of subscriptions to use when enumerating resources (use Settings command on toolbar)
-- Deep links to the Azure Portal for management of resources and resource groups
+- Deep links to the Azure Portal Preview for management of resources and resource groups

 ###Azure Resource Manager Tools